 - networking and communication skills which enable you to build strong working relationships with volunteers, partners, the wider community and potential

 - funders and raise the profile of the community library

 - good organising abilities – both in terms of managing your own time, and in maintaining a rota of volunteers which ensures that all the Library’s services are properly resourced

 - information gathering and presentation skills.

 - a commitment to the role of libraries in meeting local needs.

 This is an exciting period for HCL and you will be help shape HCL, develop your skills and experience at the same time.

-You will be working for Ealing Law Centre, which is responsible for delivering the Hanwell Community Library.
-We are a well established local charity at the heart of Ealing’s advice community providing free, high quality legal advice and representation to Ealing residents; in 2018, we got an award for best non-profit legal aid provider in the country.
-We will be based in part of the Library building, and aim to build on the links between advice and library services to develop a thriving community hub as well as an outstanding library.
+You will be employed by Ealing Law Centre (ELC): which is responsible for delivering Hanwell Community Library.
+ELC is a well-established local charity at the heart of Ealing’s advice community providing free, high quality legal advice and representation to Ealing residents; in 2018, we got an award for best non-profit legal aid provider in the country.
+ELC aims to build on the links between advice and library services to develop a thriving community hub as well as an outstanding library.